Review: Delta LA to Sydney in Economy with Kids

 The adult snack was a pizza twist.
 I would have swapped with a kid, but I do not eat ham.

-At this point, the flight attendant let me know that there were plenty of snacks like cheese and crackers in the back for the kids if they needed more food.
-We did not end up getting anything because I had packed them snacks, but I have never had a flight attendant let me know that before, and it is so helpful.
+At this point, the flight attendant let me know there were plenty of snacks, like cheese and crackers, in the back for the kids if they needed more food.
+We did not end up getting anything because I had packed snacks, but I have never had a flight attendant let me know that before, and it is so helpful.

-Breakfast Meal Service from LA to Sydney in Delta Economy
+Breakfast Meal Service from LA to Sydney on Delta Economy

 The kid’s meal was served first and included pancakes and eggs, syrup, fruit, yogurt, a blueberry muffin, and water.

-I opted for the chocolate hazelnut calzone because I am iffy on airport eggs.
-I also figured my kids might want it, but they ate their own breakfast so I was able to eat mine.
+I opted for the chocolate hazelnut calzone because I am iffy on airplane eggs.
+I also figured my kids might want it, but they ate their own breakfast, so I was able to eat mine.

 Delta from LA to Sydney with Kids Wrap-Up